ayush-kumar-1/thesis/README.md

 The Supplemental Nutrition Assistance Program (SNAP) is a federal program that provides food assistance to low-income individuals and families.
-This study examines the impact of SNAP benefits on the diversity and quality of participants\' diets using data from the National Food Acquisition and Purchase Survey (FoodAPS)[^1].
-Our findings suggest that SNAP benefits moderately increase the diversity and quality of participants\' diets but still contribute to unhealthy overconsumption of calories.
-Furthermore, we show that monetary costs only partially account for Americans\' demand for unhealthy food.
+This study examines the impact of SNAP benefits on the diversity and quality of participants' diets using data from the National Food Acquisition and Purchase Survey (FoodAPS)[^1].
+Our findings suggest that SNAP benefits moderately increase the diversity and quality of participants' diets but still contribute to unhealthy overconsumption of calories.
+Furthermore, we show that monetary costs only partially account for Americans' demand for unhealthy food.
 We estimate the marginal propensity to consume 21 different nutrients.
 Based on the estimates, increases in transfer payments are only likely to result in marginal impacts on systemic diet-related health issues,